Introduction

 Conclusion

 The church's role in restoration and discipline is a complex and challenging one.
 By adhering to biblical guidelines, following best practices, and balancing grace and accountability, the church can fulfill its responsibility to uphold integrity, restore fallen leaders, and maintain a healthy and accountable congregation.
-The case of Jamal Bryant serves as a reminder that the church must continually reexamine its practices and seek to apply biblical principles faithfully in an ever-changing world.
+The case of Jamal Bryant serves as a reminder that the church must continually examine its practices, being careful not to go beyond scrripture, yet desiring to apply biblical principles faithfully in a world perpetually impacted by sin.